SrdjaNinkovic/jtl_coinsnappayment/README.md

 2.2.
 Navigate to Plug-in manager, choose Upload tab, drag-and-drop zip file with plugin in file zone or select it in the file field and upload.

+# Note: If the name of the uploaded folder does not align with the required folder structure for JTL plugins, it could be due to downloading a ZIP file from a repository, which often adds extra suffixes like -main to the folder name.

+To resolve this, please follow these steps:

+Download the ZIP file: You’ve already done this part by downloading jtl_coinsnappayment-main.zip.

+Extract the ZIP file: Unzip the file to a folder on your computer.
+After extraction, you should have a folder named jtl_coinsnappayment-main.

+Rename the folder: Rename the extracted folder from jtl_coinsnappayment-main to jtl_coinsnappayment.

+Recompress the folder: Zip the renamed folder back into a new ZIP file.
+The ZIP file should now contain the folder jtl_coinsnappayment at its root level.

+Upload the new ZIP file: Go back to the JTL Backend and upload this newly created ZIP file via drag-and-drop or by locating the file.
+JTL should now correctly recognize the folder structure and complete the installation without errors.

 ![Navigate to Plug-in manager, upload the plugin](https://resources.coinsnap.org/products/jtl-store/images/screenshot-2.png)